Stas-Cell-Max/exp-tech-blog/README.md

 ## Deployment
-This application is deployed on Heroku.
-You can follow Heroku's documentation for deploying a Node.js app, ensuring you set up your environment variables in Heroku as per your .env file.
+This application is deployed on Heroku: https://git.heroku.com/exp-tech-blog.git
 ## Author
 - Developed by Stanislav Morozan, a passionate developer committed to creating efficient and user-friendly software solutions.